K-Kamenju/python-p3-wk3-code-challenge/README.md

 5. Add a License file, preferrably the MIT license
 6. Ensure to organize your python solution in a lib folder

+NOTE: To run the test suites for this project, run:

+                python lib/testing.py

+when in the `pipenv shell`

 ## `DELIVERABLE 1 - Migrations`

 Before buidling out our methods, we need to create 3 tables for the reviews, restaurants and customers.